attack68/rateslib/docs/source/u_serialization.rst

 .. warning::

-   This feature is currently experimental, and in production.
+   This feature is currently experimental, and in development.

 JSON
 *******